myduino/Hibiscus-Sense-Arduino/Exercise_00_Learning_Preparation/README.md

 3. **Arduino core for the ESP32** in the Arduino IDE, [Github](https://github.com/espressif/arduino-esp32).
 If you don't install it yet on your Arduino IDE, follow this [instructions](#install-esp32-arduino-core-using-arduino-ide-boards-manager-7-steps).

-Once all required tools are available and accesible, you can [Connect Hibiscus Sense to your PC](#connect-hibiscus-sense-to-your-pc-6-steps).
+Once all required tools are available and accesible, you can [Connect NodeMCU ESP32 to your PC](#connect-hibiscus-sense-to-your-pc-6-steps).

 ### Install ESP32 Arduino Core using Arduino IDE Boards Manager (7 Steps)